Death and state funeral of Mao Zedong: Death

-Mao's last public appearance — and the last known photograph of him alive — was on 27 May 1976.
+The party knew that Mao was unwell since at least May, with him suffering a heart attack on 11 May 1976, and his health gradually declining over the next few months.
+By June, planning for the construction of his memorial hall began, and a notification was issued to senior party officials across China stating that Mao was "seriously ill."
+Mao's last public appearance – and the last known photograph of him alive – was on 27 May 1976.
 Frail and barely able to speak or walk, Mao met the visiting Pakistani Prime Minister Zulfikar Ali Bhutto during the latter's visit to Beijing.
 At around 17:00 on 2 September 1976, Mao had a heart attack, far more severe than his previous two earlier that year which affected a much larger area of his heart, leaving him bedridden.
-On the afternoon of 7 September, Mao's condition completely deteriorated.
-Mao's organs failed quickly and he fell into a coma shortly before noon and was put on a ventilator and life support machines.
+On the afternoon of 7 September, Mao's condition deteriorated severely; he experienced rapid multiple organ failure, fell into a coma shortly before noon, and was put on a ventilator and life support machines.

 On 8 September, when it was clear the comatose Mao was beyond recovery, Chinese government officials decided to disconnect his life support machines at midnight.
 Mao died ten minutes later at 00:10 local time on 9 September 1976 at age 82.
-The Chinese Communist Party (CCP) delayed the announcement of his death until 16:00 later that day, when a radio message broadcast across the nation announced the news of Mao's passing while appealing for party unity.
+When Mao died, many top CCP officials were noted to be very emotional, with Hua Guofeng being "rendered inarticulate."
+A general sense of panic was the most prevalent reaction.
+Wang Dongxing took charge of the situation and made arrangements to notify the Politburo of Mao's death, instructing them to schedule a meeting on what to do next.
+The Chinese Communist Party (CCP) delayed the announcement of his death until 16:00 later that day, when a radio message broadcast across the nation announced the news of Mao's death while appealing for party unity.

 The Chinese government ordered a week of national mourning with flags at half-staff.
 All entertainment and music activities were suspended and theaters were closed.